 My takeaway from that was don’t have this false sense of accomplishment, thinking that maybe you are all good when in all actuality you need to work and to change and to improve on some of those skills.

 What I did was just keep doing the PT, kept doing the running, kept trying to improve myself and my PT score, and sure enough by the time basic training ended I was running it in that 14-minute mark.
 Still not excelling over all the other guys, but I have never been a runner in my life so just the fact that I passed and passed with a decent score I was pretty well content.

 It’s Not a Pyramid Scheme….

-Now with my financial planning business, with my blog with Soldier of Finance these are all things that I believe, I’m passionate about.
-I want to give everything I’ve got into this hoping that I can help people, whether that’s changing their life financially or give them the sense of encouragement and accomplishment they need to succeed in their own lives.
+Now with my financial planning business, with my blog with Soldier of Finance, these are all things that I believe, I’m passionate about.
+I want to give everything I’ve got into this hoping that I can help people, whether that’s changing their lives financially or giving them the sense of encouragement and accomplishment they need to succeed in their own lives.

 Just Like Riding a Bike

 Whenever you were riding your bike for the first time, unless you were just a bike-riding animal most likely you fell.
 I remember I fell hard my first time, scrapped up my knee.
 My grandmother and my dad were there to support me and pick me back up and I was scared.
 I didn’t want to get back on.